This guide brings together proven strategies from Talent Acquisition leaders at top companies for increasing diversity on your engineering team.

 The hiring landscape today, especially for engineering, is really competitive.
 That means that if you want to hire good people quickly—and especially if you want to hire a diverse team quickly—it’s really important to be able to consider all the people out there who could be good candidates.

 To solve this recruiting dilemma—staying competitive in terms of recruiting without devoting all of their time to it—Affinity partnered with CodeSignal in 2017.
-Affinity uses CodeSignal’s full suite of technical solutions, but Adam points to Certify in particular as a key tool in broadening their candidate pools in a viable, scalable way.
-Certify is a fully automated assessment solution that can be used at the very top of the recruiting funnel.
-Certify boasts a library of standardized coding assessments that are scored automatically, powered by over half a decade of machine learning.
+Affinity uses several products from CodeSignal’s suite of technical interview and assessment solutions, but Adam points to Pre-Screen in particular as a key tool in broadening their candidate pools in a viable, scalable way.
+Pre-Screen is a can be used at the very top of the recruiting funnel to quickly identify quality candidates from high volume pipelines.
+Pre-Screen boasts a library of pre-written coding questions that are scored automatically, powered by over half a decade of machine learning.
 This automatically-generated score is a candidate’s Coding Score—a first-of-its-kind, credit score-like metric developed by CodeSignal that serves as an accurate, objective snapshot of a candidate’s abilities.

-When utilized as a top-of-funnel screening tool, Certify can provide users like Adam with faster, more reliable, unbiased results when compared to traditional resume reviews.
-“It’s really transformed the way we think about the top of our funnel,” he says, going on to say that “now by default, for most candidates, we start off by sending them [a Certify assessment] on CodeSignal.”
-By automating top-of-funnel filtering, Adam’s talent acquisition team can screen more candidates more fairly and in less time.
+When utilized as a top-of-funnel tool, Pre-Screen can provide users like Adam with faster, more reliable, unbiased results when compared to traditional resume reviews.
+“It’s really transformed the way we think about the top of our funnel,” he says, going on to say that “now by default, for most candidates, we start off by sending them [a Pre-Screen] on CodeSignal.”
+By streamlining top-of-funnel recruiting processes, Adam’s talent acquisition team can screen more candidates more fairly and in less time.

 Finding top technical talent and moving them through the recruiting process quickly enough to secure them is no small feat.
 But, like Affinity, CodeSignal is dedicated to building solutions that automatically gather and leverage data to help the humans behind the screens make better, more informed decisions.
 With CodeSignal’s suite of solutions, Adam notes that Affinity has been able to “broaden the top of our funnel and consider a wider variety of candidates,” ensuring that they stay competitive and are ready to grow their workforce to take on whatever’s next.

-While Adam highlighted Certify, Affinity makes use of CodeSignal’s full suite of technical recruiting solutions.
-This includes Test—a fully customizable assessment tool that includes a library of over 4,000 tasks and support for more than 70 languages—and Interview—a powerful, all-in-one remote interviewing solution that includes HD audio and video calling, a live, collaborative coding environment, a virtual whiteboard, and more.
+While Adam highlighted Pre-Screen, Affinity also makes use of CodeSignal Interview—a powerful, all-in-one remote interviewing solution that includes HD audio and video calling, a live, collaborative coding environment, a virtual whiteboard, and more.
+In addition, CodeSignal offers Tech Screen-–a technical phone screen replacement that gives time back to engineers while providing a white glove candidate experience.
 No matter your challenge, CodeSignal is ready to help your company #GoBeyondResumes to find and secure the technical talent you need to keep growing.